JoaoVictorNascimento/quantix/README.md

 ## 🚀 Overview

-`quant-rs` is designed to help developers and researchers analyze financial time series and evaluate trading strategies.
+`quantix` is designed to help developers and researchers analyze financial time series and evaluate trading strategies.

 It follows a modular pipeline: